bitcoin/bitcoin/doc/developer-notes.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 8370 for connections and services them.

-- SyscoinMiner : Generates syscoins (if wallet is enabled).
+- SyscoinMiner : Generates coins (if wallet is enabled).

+- ThreadCheckDarkSendPool : Runs masternode list and sync data update loops

 - Shutdown : Does an orderly shutdown of everything.